What Causes Undercut in Welding & How Do You Prevent It?

 A small electrode also creates issues.
 The filler metal is insufficient to fill the joint, creating an undercut at the edge of the bead.

-Many things can go wrong if you use the wrong combination of shielding gases or do not regulate the pressure per the weld requirements.
+Many things can go wrong if you use the wrong combination of shielding gases or don’t regulate the pressure per the weld requirements.

-Next up are the items you control while welding and are purely dependent on how much you practice.
+Next are the items you control while welding; they depend on how much you practice.

 Weaving Technique